Purav1267/Task-Tracker/README.md

 6. **Code Organization**: Explain the separation between frontend and backend, and how the API layer abstracts HTTP requests.

-## 📄 License

-This project was created for the BREW Hiring Assignment.

 ## 👤 Author

 [Your Name]
 [Your Email]
 [Your GitHub Profile]

----

-**Built with ❤️ for BREW**